nora-codes/CS50-PSET10/README.md

 Displays a page for the user to enter the firest encryption method of their key.

-An explanation is shown that the encryption will first be tested on the base word 'example', which creates a password that would be used on 'www.example.com'
+An explanation is shown that the encryption will first be tested on the base word 'example', which creates a password that would be used on 'www. example .com'

 A collapsable 'top tip' is included to give the user ideas on what types of encryption would be useful on a real site

-The the user input form is displayed using **encryption.html**.
+The the user input form is displayed using ***encryption.html***.
 This is where the user specifies an encryption method to include in their universal encryption key.

-When the user clicks the 'test password' button, **user_inputs.py** is called and they are navigated to the **results.html** page.
+When the user clicks the 'test password' button, ***user_inputs.py*** is called and they are navigated to the ***results.html*** page.

 ### encryption.html